Baseng0815/xanim/README.md

 display large videos. **For some reason, SDL_Textures are not consistently put into VRAM, so large videos might be put in your RAM and exhaust it**.

-Another problem is composite managers like xcompton, picom or xcompmgr, who draw to an off-screen buffer and then display the full frame with all windows on the root window. **This causes problems and glitches so I discourage the use of a composite manager**.
+Another problem might arise when using composite managers like xcompton, picom or xcompmgr, who draw to an off-screen buffer and then display the full frame with all windows on the root window. **This causes problems and glitches so I discourage the use of a composite manager**.
 If you manage to find the root for this problem, please create a pull request or send it to me and I will gladly fix it.